juliocesarfs/launchbase-challenges/README.md

 ```

 ### challenges-fullstack tutorial
-To run the project **challenges-fullstack** it is necessary to navigate to the file folder (challenges-fullstack) and run:
+To run the project **challenges-fullstack** it is necessary to navigate to the file folder (challenges-fullstack/<folder-name>) and run:
 ```bash
   # Install dependences
   npm install